Feuerzangenbowle is a Traditional Drink during the German Christmas Season:

 At the very popular German Christmas markets, drinking glühwein with friends or family is part of the Christmas celebrations.
 Glühwein is available at all the food and drink stalls.
 Feuerzangenbowle however is not so common.

 The recipes for the two drinks are similar, but an addition to the feuerzangenbowle recipe is rum.
 A rum-soaked sugar loaf is set alight and it drips into the bowl of mulled wine to give it extra potency.

 Made Popular by the Movie

-The popularity of the feuerzangenbowle drink in Germany was boosted by the 1944 film of the same name, “Die Feuerzangenbowle”.
+The popularity of this festive drink in Germany was boosted by the 1944 film of the same name, “Die Feuerzangenbowle”.

 In the opening scene of the comedy, a group of gentlemen consume feuerzangenbowle while exchanging nostalgic stories about their school days.
 Dr. Johannes Pfeiffer, a famous writer (played by Heinz Rühmann) is a key character.
 From the stories told by his friends, it seemed that he had missed out on the best part of growing up as he was educated at home.
 So Dr. Pfeiffer disguises himself as Hans Pfeiffer, a student, and has his fun playing practical jokes on his teachers.
 He finally ends his foolish prank when he falls in love with the headmaster’s daughter.

 “Die Feuerzangenbowle” still enjoys cult status amongst university students today.
 Given the penchant for pranks amongst students, this is not surprising.
 But, it’s not necessary to know the whole story to enjoy the drink.

 Different Styles of Serving Feuerzangenbowle